adityakakarla/recipe-rating-analysis/README.md

 The model itself ended up with a mean squared error (MSE) of 0.403 (the baseline model had an MSE of 0.408) and an r^2 value of -0.00896 (the baseline model had an r^2 value of 0.00304).
 Based on these values, it appears that the final model marginally improved upon the baseline model.
 However, the overall performance of the model still appears to be poor.

 # Fairness Analysis

+For my fairness analysis, I looked at model parity between two groups: high protein and low protein.
+To designate whether or not a recipe belongs to the high protein or low protein group, I compared its protein PDV (percent daily value) to the median protein PDV.
+If it was greater than or equal to the median, I added it to the high protein group.
+Otherwise, I added it to the low protein group.
+I chose to evaluate MSE (mean squared error) parity between the two groups because large deviations between actual rating and predicting ratings are significantly worse than minor deviations.

+**Null Hypothesis**: The MSE of our model across recipes with high protein and low protein is roughly the same.
+The model achieves MSE parity across these two groups.

+**Alternate Hypothesis**: The MSE of our model across recipes with high protein and low protein is not the same.
+The model does not achieve MSE parity across these two groups.

+**Statistic**: Absolute difference between MSE of our final model for recipes with high protein and recipes with low protein.

+**Significance Level**: α = 0.05

+I chose 0.05 as the significance level because a Type-1 error (rejecting the null hypothesis when it is actually true) is not particularly harmful in our case.

+To conduct this hypothesis test, I first calculated the difference in means between just chicken-based recipes and all recipes.
+I then created 1000 bootstrapped samples from the overall dataset.
+I evaluated the absolute difference between the sample mean and the overall mean and stored these in an array.

+<iframe
+  src="assets/missingness_test.html"
+  width="700"
+  height="425"
+  frameborder="0"
+></iframe>

+My fairness analysis yielded a p-value of 0.009.
+Thus, we reject the null hypothesis.
+The test suggests that the MSE of our model across recipes with high protein and low protein is not the same.
+Based on the test, our model appears to be unfair.